-One of the extraordinary commitments of Pauling in established researchers was their studies on vitamin C. The American was so interested by the substance that he devoured around 18 grams (and not milligrams!)
+One of the extraordinary commitments of Pauling in established researchers was their studies on vitamin C. The American was so interested in the substance that he devoured around 18 grams (and not milligrams!)
 A day and, no wonder, he died at the age of 93, living for decades with prostate cancer without disturbing him.

-Vitamin C fights cancer
+Vitamin c fights cancer

 An examination distributed by the American Academy of Sciences found that Vitamin C when controlled intravenously (by infusion or catheter) and in high dosages, produces hydrogen peroxide, one of the components that destroy malignancy cells.

 A similar report likewise indicated that healthy cells didn’t endure any harm because of the intercession, that is, Vitamin C battled the disease, without making harm to the patients’ creature, not normal for some medications and treatments.

 What’s more, something other than relapsing malignant growth cells, vitamin C is likewise associated with the blend of collagen, one of the segments of connective tissue, which is a sort of “concrete” for cells.
 Accordingly, having bountiful and solid collagen keeps the malignant growth cells from attacking different tissues or extending.

 Even with promising results intravenously, it is also possible to fight cancer by eating good sources of vitamins C, such as fruits, vegetables, and fresh vegetables:

 And the simplest and most efficient way to ingest vitamin C every day, fight cancer and still gain other benefits is the following: squeeze a lemon into a glass of water and take it on an empty stomach.

 Is lemon water really good for your health?